jliljebl/flowblade/flowblade-trunk/docs/running_flowblade_2-4.md

 (MLT 6.16 does provide Python 3 bindings but does not support one part of API needed to run Flowblade successfully)

-## PYTHON 3.7 STRONGLY RECOMMENDED
+## PYTHON 3.7 OR HIGHER RECOMMENDED

 Python 3 port of Flowblade was developed and tested on Python version 3.7.